UPenn-CIT599/final-project-team-43-restaurant-app/README.md

 There are several JUnit test classes:

-They are CustomerTest.java, CustomerOrderTest.java, EmployeeListTest.java, InventoryTest.java, InventoryReaderTest.java, MenuItemTester.java, OrderProcessorTest.java and TransactionRecordTest.java.
+They are CustomerTest.java, CustomerOrderTest.java, EmployeeListTest.java, InventoryTest.java, InventoryReaderTest.java, MenuItemTester.java, OrderProcessorTest.java, PurchaseOrderTest.java and TransactionRecordTest.java.
+Since Eclipse does not support Test Suites for JUnit 5, the tests will need to be accessed individually.

 Each test class implements a few tests.